Vitorsulzbach/Esp32-dht11/README.md

 Original made by [samrjohnston](https://github.com/samrjohnston/ESP32Projects) end edited by [lemonhall](https://github.com/lemonhall/esp32_dht11).

-Redited again to make it work with newer versions of ESP-IDF, also the checksum had to be removed.
+Redited again to make it work with newer versions of ESP-IDF, also the checksum had to be removed due to inconsistence.
 Other simple changes were made only for personal code methodology and organization.

 ## Including